tugHall/tugHall.3/README.md

 _Division of Bioinformatics, Research Institute, National Cancer Center Japan, Tokyo, Japan_

-All questions and requests can be sent to inagonov@ncc.go.jp
+All questions and requests can be sent to inagonov@ncc.go.jp or nagornov.yuri@gmail.com

 Short description
 ---